ChahidAbderrazak/academic-website/content/patent/PCT-IB2018-057899/index.md

 publication: "*World Intellectual Property Organization*"
 publication_short: "WIPO"

-abstract: A method for suppressing a water line in an acquired magnetic resonance spectra (MRS) &y, the method including receiving the acquired MRS spectra &y; estimating a water peak ywp for the acquired MRS spectra &y using squared eigenfunctions (&phi) of a Schrodinger operator &H; and removing (804) the water peak ywp from the acquired MRS &y to obtain a suppressed water MRS spectra y<sub>ws</sub>.
-The suppressed water MRS spectra yws includes a signature of one or more metabolites.

 # Summary.
 An optional shortened abstract.
-summary: We developed a feature extraction method, called SCSA, for pulse-shaped signals decomposition and reconstruction.
-This method  can be use for denoising.
+summary: We developed a feature extraction method, called SCSA, for pulse-shaped signals decomposition and reconstruction of the desired specific wave-form.
+This method can also be use for signal denoising.

 tags:
-  - Feature extraction
-  - AI
+  - Digital Signal Processing
   - SCSA

 featured: true